framely/ktqueue/deploy/README.md

 # Deployment

+# Brief

+1. setup kubernetes and ceph cluster
+2. add ceph-secret to kubernetes
+3. deploy mongodb based on kubernetes and ceph
+4. build ktqueue docker image
+5. deploy ktqueue

+# File list

+- ktqueue.yaml
 - mongodb-service.yaml
 - mongodb-dev.yaml
 - mongodb-production.yaml

+# dependancy

+ktqueue requires kubernetes and cephfs, make sure you already have them.

-# modify configure
+# prepare ceph

-> cp mongodb-production.yaml dep-mongodb-production.yaml

-update your own ceph configure
+kubernetes and other components needs permission (aka, a secret) to access ceph.

-if you want to know mon in your ceph cluster, just type
+if you want to know mons in your ceph cluster, just type:

 > ceph mon stat

-get your ceph-secret to kubernetes
+then, get your ceph-secret to kubernetes

 > sudo ceph auth get-key client.admin | base64

-Note: though ceph get-key is encoded by base64, you should encode it again.
+Note: though `ceph get-key`'s response is encoded by base64, you should encode it again.

-then, update your ceph-secret.yaml, and import `ceph-secret.yaml`
+then, update your ceph-secret.yaml, add your secret after `key:`

 > cp ceph-secret.yaml dep-ceph-secret.yaml && vi dep-ceph-secret.yaml

+and import `ceph-secret.yaml`

 > kubectl create -f dep-ceph-secret.yaml

+# deploy mongodb

-# create rbd
+## create rbd

+mongodb needs a `persistent volume`(just like a disk) to store data. so you should create one.

 > rbd create rbd/ktqueue-mongodb -s 10240